ScPoEcon/ScPoEconometrics/README.md

 run_tutorial("chapter3",package="ScPoEconometrics")
 ```

-## Contribution Workflow
+## Contribution Workflow - Developers only!

+This section is only for people who want to contribute code to this project.

 1. fork this repository
-1. clone your fork to your computer: `git clone url_or_your_fork`
+1. clone your fork to your computer: `git clone url_of_your_fork`
 1. Start to work on your things on a new branch: `git checkout -b new_branch`
 1. **commit** your work to that new branch!
 1. Place your new stuff on top of the most recent `upstream/master`:
-	1. add the upstream repo as a remote: `git remote add upstream git@github.com:floswald/ScPoEconometrics.git`
+	1. add the upstream repo as a remote: `git remote add upstream git@github.com:ScPoEcon/ScPoEconometrics.git`
 	1. Use the `rebase` command
     ```
     # git add your stuff
     # git commit your stuff
     git fetch upstream   # get stuff from upstream git rebase upstream/master  # merge upstream master and put your commits on top of it
     ```
 1. push that branch to your fork: `git push origin new_branch`
-1. create pull request on `upstream`
+1. create pull request on `upstream` (from your fork at github.com)

 ## Technology

-this book is made using bookdown.
+The book is made using bookdown.
 You can find the preview of an example at https://bookdown.org/yihui/bookdown-demo/